 - 12 credits in criminology electives

-What is a Criminology Degree?
+What is a Major in Criminology?

 Criminology is the study of the origins, extent, causes, and effects of crime on societies.
 You'll learn the history and practice of crime control, as well as gain the research skills to draw larger conclusions about the nature and effects of crime.